jdeitmerg/fastboot/README.md

 and OS X or
 [UpdateLoader (German)](http://luani.de/projekte/updateloader/) on Windows.

+## Supported devices

+There's a list of supported devices in the Makefile, but you shouldn't trust it too much.
+If your MCU is not in the list, just try nonetheless ;)

+There surely are many devices out there running fastboot, but only the following ones were reported back to be working with this version of the
+software:
+* atmega168
+* atmega32
+* atmega324a
+* atmega328p
+* atmega48
+* atmega8
+* atmega88
+* atmega8515
+* attiny13a
+* attiny2313
+* attiny25
+* attiny84 (use fastboot for attiny85)
+* attiny85

+If you succeed in using this version on another device, please open a pull request / issue.

 ## Bugs

-Currently, only the ATmega168 is really thoroughly tested.
-If you have success with other devices, please pass me a note so I can include them here.

 You don't need to be very adventurous to try with other devices, but some familiarity with the tools and with AVRs in general won't hurt and may be needed.
-Be prepared for some problems to show up, especially for the current early releases.
-If they do show up and if you have access to a Windows machine to assemble the original, have a look at the Makefile section about the target 'cmp'.
+Be prepared for some problems to show up.
+If they do and you have access to a
+Windows machine to assemble the original, have a look at the Makefile section about the target 'cmp'.
 It will allow you to compare the original with the Linux version, displaying in more detail where something went wrong.
-Please include the result in case you're writing me for assistance.

 The directory structure may seem unintuitive.
 It is a result of the build
 process: most of the original sources were auto-converted by a script, the